MihirShrivastav/QDot-PINN/README.md

 # PINN for Double Quantum Dot (DQD) Eigenstates in GaAs

-This repository contains implementation of a Physics-Informed Neural Network (PINN) paradigm for solving a single‑electron Schrödinger eigenproblem for a 2D double quantum well (dot) in GaAs.
-The goal is to obtain the lowest eigenstates (ground and first excited) and their densities without meshing or large matrix eigensolves.
-The method minimizes a Rayleigh–Ritz energy together with a PDE residual; optional terms enforce normalization, orthogonality to a reference state (for excited states), and parity in the symmetric (δ=0) case.
+This repository implements a specialized Physics-Informed Neural Network (PINN) approach for solving the 2D Schrödinger eigenvalue problem in double quantum dots.
+Our method combines **SIREN networks** with a **hybrid Rayleigh-Ritz/PDE-residual formulation** to efficiently learn oscillatory quantum eigenstates without traditional meshing or matrix diagonalization.

+## Key Innovation: Why This Approach Works

+**SIREN for Quantum Mechanics**: We use Sinusoidal Representation Networks (SIREN) because quantum wavefunctions are inherently oscillatory.
+Unlike standard MLPs that suffer from spectral bias (learning low frequencies first), SIREN's sinusoidal activations naturally capture high-frequency oscillations, interference patterns, and sharp nodal structures that characterize quantum eigenstates.

+**Hybrid Loss Formulation**: Our approach combines:
+- **Rayleigh-Ritz energy minimization** (variational principle) for robust eigenvalue approximation
+- **PDE residual enforcement** for local Schrödinger equation satisfaction
+- **Orthogonality constraints** for systematic excited state computation

+This eliminates the need for curriculum learning or frequency ramping strategies required by conventional PINNs, enabling direct training on the full-frequency spectrum of quantum solutions.

 ## 1) Physical problem